East Palestine community updat - GuruFocus.com

 PR Newswire

 ATLANTA, Feb.
-15, 2023 /PRNewswire/ -- Norfolk Southern Corporation (NYSE: NSC) today provided an update on environmental monitoring and community assistance for the Village of East Palestine, Ohio.
-Norfolk Southern is committed to ensuring the health and safety of the community and to help the community recover and thrive.
-As of the evening of February 14, Norfolk Southern has:
+16, 2023 /PRNewswire/ -- Norfolk Southern Corporation (NYSE: NSC) today provided an update on environmental monitoring and community assistance for the Village of East Palestine, Ohio.
+To date, Norfolk Southern has:

 - Implemented an extensive outdoor air monitoring program in the community.
 Thousands of data points have been collected, which continue to indicate no risk to health from incident-related substances.
 Air monitoring is also being conducted in the broader region outside of the Village of East Palestine.

+Residents who want air and water testing should contact the Residential Re-Entry Request Hotline at (330) 849-3919.
+If residents have further questions or concerns, they may call the CTEH Taggart Road Hotline at (234) 542-6474 to speak with a toxicologist.

+Today, Norfolk Southern's President and CEO Alan H. Shaw released an open letter to the village's residents where he stated, "…we are here and will stay here for as long as it takes to ensure your safety and to help East Palestine recover and thrive."
+The letter follows continued direct engagement with the community, including:

-- Distributed over $1.5 million in direct financial assistance to more than 1,000 families and a number of businesses to cover costs related to the evacuation.
+- Distributing over $1.7 million in direct financial assistance to more than 1,100 families and a number of businesses to cover costs related to the evacuation.
 Those include reimbursements and cash advancements for lodging, travel, food, clothes, and other related items.

 - Reimbursing the East Palestine Fire Department $220,000 to replace Self-Contained Breathing Apparatus (SCBA) air packs, which allow firefighters to breathe compressed air when responding to fires.